IUPAC-InChI/InChI/README.md

 ### OSS-Fuzz continuous fuzzing

 InChI is integrated into [Google OSS-Fuzz](https://github.com/google/oss-fuzz/tree/master/projects/inchi), which runs continuous fuzz testing against the library.
 Fuzzing-related bugs are tracked at the [OSS-Fuzz issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=inchi).

+### Code coverage

+The unit test coverage is [evaluated on every push](.github/workflows/deploy_pages.yml) to the default branch of this repository and hosted at <https://iupac-inchi.github.io/InChI/coverage/index.html>.
+Every PR against the default branch is [tested for unit test coverage regressions](.github/workflows/test_coverage_regression.yml).

 ## Contents of this repository